We independently select and share the products we love—and may receive a commission if you choose to buy.

 We realize we’re not telling you anything you don’t already know here, but we can’t reinforce this one enough.
 Babies have blowouts.
 And spit-up.
 And food spills.
 The list goes on.
 And being trapped on a plane with a poop-covered baby?
 No thank you.

 Rompers are a gender-neutral, all-in-one, easy on/easy off outfit that are perfect for airplane travel.
 They won’t take up a lot of space in your diaper bag and they make a great backup outfit.
 This one is especially soft + stretchy but will hold its shape over lots of wears, and your little one will look as cute as ever rocking the modern, trendy design.
+And because it’s made from breathable organic cotton, it will help keep them feeling just-right temperature-wise.
+Just layer on top!
 (Pro tip: in addition to packing a change of clothes for your little, pack one for YOU, too!
 Trust us.)

 You can never pack enough things to keep your little one busy during a flight, but you’ll also need to consider that you’ll be in a tight space and wanting to create as little of a mess as possible.
 Water Wow reusable water painting books for the (mess-free) win!